oKermorgant/log2plot/README.md

 The module can be compiled as a ROS package or standalone.
 When compiled as a ROS package, numerical logged data can also be published to provide online analysis through rqt_plot or other tools.

 ### As a ROS package

-Just clone the repository in your ROS workspace and build it with catkin:  `catkin build log2plot`
+Just clone the repository in your ROS workspace and build it with catkin:  `catkin build log2plot`.

+In this case a new logger, namely `LogPublisher` can be used instead of `Logger`.

 ### As a standalone library

-Go to the `non_ros` folder and perform a classical CMake build:
+If you do not have ROS on the computer then the package will compile standalone:

 * `mkdir build`
 * `cd build`